-Cancer survivors are also at risk of developing a second type of cancer as well as cancer recurrence of the primary cancer.
+Cancer survivors are at risk of developing a second type of cancer as well as cancer recurrence of the primary cancer.
 The chance of recurrence depends on the type of primary cancer, so cancer survivors should discuss the risk associated with their cancer type with their doctor.
-It is important to remember that cancer risk for both a second cancer and recurrence of the primary cancer can be reduced, but not completely eliminated.
-While healthy eating, avoiding tobacco use, regular exercise, and consistent follow-up visits with a doctor are important to reducing the risk, cancer recurrence is still possible.
+It is important to remember that cancer risk for both a new cancer and recurrence of the primary cancer can be reduced, but not completely eliminated.
+While healthy eating, avoiding tobacco use, regular exercise, and consistent follow-up doctor visits are important to reducing the risk, cancer recurrence is still possible.